 Examples: Adulting with Miss Monah, 254 Kaa Rada.

 ♥ Interview – introduces a second voice and viewpoint on a subject.
-It involves a podcast interviewer and interviewee (sometimes a regular) who is asked a bunch of questions that they are an expert in.
+It involves a podcast interviewer and interviewee (sometimes a regular) who is asked many questions that they are an expert in.

 Examples: Otherwise, Amani Maranga Podcast.

-♥ Conversational/Co-hosted – allows for a more conversational approach due to the number of hosts present and is particularly interesting if the chemistry between the hosts is strong.
+♥ Conversational/Co-hosted – allows for a more conversational approach due to the number of hosts present and is particularly interesting if the hosts’ chemistry is strong.

 Examples: What She Said, The BenchWarmerz.

-♥ The panel (guest interview or discussion) – has one host who directs the questioning to multiple speakers that come in regularly to collectively contribute to a topic.
+♥ The panel (guest interview or discussion) – has one host who directs the questioning to multiple speakers that regularly contribute to a topic collectively.
 Listeners tune in more often if the co-hosts have strong personalities and a well-established rapport.

 Examples: The Spread, Omenerds Podcast, Moringa School.

-♥ Hybrid – a non-defined format that presents with a combination of different elements of these forms to create their show.
+♥ Hybrid – a non-defined format that presents different elements of these forms to create their show.
 For example, starting as a solo commentary and ending with an interview.

 Examples: The Nairobi Review.